-Multiple Myeloma SPORE
+Goals of the Multiple Myeloma SPORE

 Multiple myeloma is a clonal plasma cell malignancy, which, despite recent treatment advances, remains incurable in the vast majority of the more than 59,000 patients in the United States afflicted with this disease.
 The primary goal of this program will be to translate promising new strategies from the bench to the bedside to reduce the morbidity and mortality, and improve the quality of life of patients with multiple myeloma.
-The SPORE in Multiple Myeloma is a multidisciplinary collaboration between investigators from The University of Texas MD Anderson Cancer Center (MD Anderson), the University of Pennsylvania (Penn), and Virginia Commonwealth University (VCU), who are pursing four highly innovative Projects:
+The Multiple Myeloma SPORE is a multidisciplinary collaboration between investigators from The University of Texas MD Anderson Cancer Center (MD Anderson), the University of Pennsylvania (Penn), and Virginia Commonwealth University (VCU), who are pursing four highly innovative Projects:

 - Project 1 – Combination Activated T-Cell and Vaccine Therapy in Myeloma (Kwak/Qazilbash/June/Stadtmauer)